alexdmoss/runbooks/content/application-2/alerts/newrelic-alerts/_index.md

 ## NewRelic False Alert?

-Sometimes NewRelic Synthetics can have natural connection problems so just in case check the Script Log tab to see the exception.
+Sometimes NewRelic alerts can have natural connection problems so just in case check the Script Log tab to see the exception.
 In case you conclude it is a false alert, we should just resolve the Pager Duty alert with a note on it.

-False alerts can be triggered from new relic due to below reasons

-- Synthetics issues
-  - Synthetic script is failing due to not getting response from the Insights API
-- New relic systems may be faulty.
-Check the latest [NewRelic status](https://status.newrelic.com/)

 ## Checking Application-2